 We typically don’t live in a bubble, we have all kinds of interactions with all kinds of people and circumstances.
 To not create boundaries would allow people, places and things to run amuck in our presence.
 A good and wise friend shared with me a priceless mantra that I quickly adopted, I am paraphrasing: We have three options when dealing with chaos in our lives: ” We can change it, we can accept it, or we can eliminate it.”
 Pretty clear to me.

-I’m addressing the “eliminate it” faction of the mantra…. interesting to me is that to “change it” or to “acceptance it” is seen as all that is good and selfless, meeting with approval by most.
+Addressing the “eliminate it” faction of the mantra…. interesting isl that to “change it” or to “accept it” is seen as all that is good and selfless, meeting with approval by most.
 “Eliminating it” however is seen as evil and selfish, met with disapproval.

 Boundaries are a necessary layer to a healthy life and healthy satisfying relationships, but there is no denying that creating boundaries requires skills, and unfortunately those skills are seen as negatives.
 Sadly so many of us believe we don’t have the right to set boundaries; let alone know how.
-Knowing when and how to draw lines in the sand means knowing and understanding what your limits are; what you can change, what you can accept, and what you need to eliminate.
+Knowing when and how to draw lines in the sand means knowing and understanding what our limits are; what we can change, what we can accept, and what we need to eliminate.

-Adopting skills aimed specifically at drawing lines in the sand means that you are honoring your self-value enough to get real honest with yourself first, and then with those who you need to draw lines with.
+Adopting skills aimed specifically at drawing lines in the sand means that we are honoring our self-value enough to get real honest with ourself first, and then with those who we need to draw lines with.

-Identify physical, emotional, mental and spiritual limits, know what you can accept, change what you can’t accept, or eliminate it.
+Identify physical, emotional, mental and spiritual limits, know what we can accept, change what we can’t accept, or eliminate it.

 Direct and transparent

-Maintaining healthy boundaries may sometimes need a more direct communication about your boundaries.
-There will be people and circumstances that might bring about a need to be more direct and transparent.
+Maintaining healthy boundaries may need a direct communication about our boundaries.
+There will be people and circumstances that might bring about a need to be more direct and transparent than we are comfortable with.
 Just do it.
 With kindness.

 Give permission.
 Fear, guilt and self-doubt are motivators for remaining stuck, Give permission to trust that we are not meant to be able to cope with any and every situation.
 Give permission that when we feel drained by the interactions of others and circumstances that we deserve to have boundaries in the first place.
 Perhaps it would serve us to know that boundaries aren’t just a sign of a healthy relationship; they’re a sign of self-respect.
 Give permission to set boundaries and work to maintain them.

 Self-awareness.
-An awareness that boundaries are about honing in on your feelings and honoring them.
-If you notice yourself slipping and not sustaining your boundaries.
+An awareness that boundaries are about honing in on our feelings and honoring them.
+Notice if we start slipping by not sustaining our boundaries.

 Past and present.
 Family roles can be obstacles in setting and preserving boundaries.
-Ignoring your own needs might have become the norm for you.
+Ignoring our own needs might have become our norm.